 - Room service dining 24 hours a day

 - Artist Loft enrichment center

 For budding artists, the Artists Loft enrichment centre is where talented artists in residence offer step by step instruction to paint with oils or watercolours, perfect your needlepoint skills or create amazing arts and crafts.

 Enjoy over two dozen complimentary fitness classes on board.
 From Sunrise Stretch and Relax to Sunrise Yoga on deck, or more comprehensive programmes such as Boot Camp or Core Conditioning, instructors will guide participants through the class, offering advice and helpful tips.

-Now debuting one of the most expansive vegan menu offerings and the only cold–pressed raw juice and vegan smoothie bars at sea.
-Vegan menus are now offered in the Grand Dining Room and Terrace Cafe.
+Oceania boasts one of the most expansive vegan menu offerings.
+Vegan menus are now available in the Grand Dining Room and Terrace Cafe.
 For a healthy refreshment, stop by the Raw Juice & Smoothie Bar and try the Tropical Green smoothie or Açai Berry bowl.